r-craig73/rock_paper_scissors/readme.md

 1. User wins if player 1 selects 'rock' and other player selects 'scissors.'
 2. User wins if player 1 selects 'paper' and other player selects 'rock.'
 3. User wins if player 1 selects 'scissors' and other player selects 'paper.'
-4. User ties if both players (player 1 and player 2) select the same item ('paper' and 'paper').
+4. User ties if both players (player 1 and Computer) select the same item ('paper' and 'paper').
 5. User loses if player 1 selects 'scissors' and other player selects 'rock.'
 6. User loses if player 1 selects 'rock' and other player selects 'paper.'
 7. User loses if player 1 selects 'paper' and other player selects 'scissors.'
-8. Terminal input for player 1 and player 2 to select items.
+8. Terminal input for player 1 and Computer to select items.
 9. Terminal output for with results.
-10. Change player 2 into a computer. (not completed)
+10. Change player 2 into a computer.
 11. Keep track of "rock, paper, scissors" win/ties/losses record. (not completed)

 ## Setup/Installation Requirements